whitedark9/medical-notes/src/pages/bloc/medicine/haematology/pancytopenia.md

 ### 1. Acute Leukemia

+> A rapidly progressing cancer of the blood and bone marrow characterized by the overproduction of immature white blood cells (blasts) that interfere with normal blood cell production.

-- **Pathophysiology**: Malignant transformation of hematopoietic stem cells → uncontrolled proliferation of abnormal white blood cells → marrow failure → anemia, thrombocytopenia, neutropenia.
+- **Pathophysiology**: Genetic mutations in hematopoietic stem cells → Uncontrolled proliferation of immature blast cells → Accumulation of blasts in the bone marrow → Suppression of normal hematopoiesis → `Cytopenias` (anemia, thrombocytopenia, neutropenia)
 - **Clinical Features**: Fatigue, fever, easy bruising, bleeding gums, infections, pallor.

 ### 2. Aplastic Anemia

+> A rare and serious blood disorder where the bone marrow fails to produce enough blood cells due to damage or suppression of hematopoietic stem cells.

-- **Pathophysiology**: Bone marrow failure → pancytopenia → anemia, thrombocytopenia, leukopenia.
+- **Pathophysiology**: Bone marrow failure → `pancytopenia` (anemia, thrombocytopenia, leukopenia)
 - **Clinical Features**: Fatigue, pallor, bleeding gums, recurrent infections, fever.

 ### 3. Myelodysplastic Syndromes (MDS)

+> A group of clonal hematopoietic stem cell disorders characterized by ineffective hematopoiesis (blood cell production) leading to dysplastic (abnormally formed) blood cells and various degrees of cytopenias, with a risk of progression to `acute myeloid leukemia (AML)`.

-- **Pathophysiology**: Ineffective hematopoiesis → cytopenias → anemia, thrombocytopenia, neutropenia.
+- **Pathophysiology**: Clonal mutations in hematopoietic stem cells → Ineffective hematopoiesis → Accumulation of dysplastic blood cells in the bone marrow → `Cytopenias` (anemia, thrombocytopenia, neutropenia) in peripheral blood → Increased risk of transformation to AML
 - **Clinical Features**: Fatigue, pallor, easy bruising, bleeding gums, infections, fever.

 ### 4. Sepsis